Roka Paora: is recognised as an expert and authority in Māori language, culture and history.

 More recently, alongside her more weighty texts, she translated Disney books into Māori, including Lilo and Stitch, Winnie the Pooh, Aladdin and Barney.

 Another significant part of Mrs Paora’s life has been the Returned Services Association and the Māori Battalion.
-She researched the Māori Battalion’s C Company and in 1977 travelled with the 28th Māori Battalion pilgrimage to Europe and the Mediterranean and during the 1990s she travelled with C Company to Italy.
+She has been involved in research about the Māori Battalion’s C Company and in 1977 travelled with the 28th Māori Battalion pilgrimage to Europe and the Mediterranean.
+During the 1990s she travelled again with C Company to Italy.